KnowageLabs/Knowage-Documentation/chapter_3/security_management/menu.rst

 -  pick an icon from the predefined icons included in Knowage;
 -  upload a new file containing a custom icon (*File types allowed are .ico, .svg, .png and the maximum size allowed is 50 KB*).

-To remove the menu icon, click on the trash basket.

 Dialog shown in figure below allows you to select an icon or click on "Browse..." to choose the image on your pc and upload it.
 After choose is completed, click on "*CHOOSE*" button to apply the changes.
 If no errors occurred, you'll come back to menu configuration and see the icon you choose.
 If you want to filter predefined icons, you can start writing in the text field on the top of the dialog.

 .. figure:: media/image107.png